 Such attacks, along with the hate he gets from Kippers and Corbynites alike, ensure that he’ll stick to his guns.
 What else can he do?
 But there are only so many variations to be played on the anti-Brexit theme, and – for those of us who listen to daytime radio – it’d be nice to hear some new tunes.

 PS.
 Just one slightly disturbing footnote…

 The Sun never has liked O’Brien.
-It was first outraged by a 2007 show in which he ‘asked listeners if they had met Her Majesty and what she was like.
+The paper was first outraged by a 2007 show in which O’Brien ‘asked listeners if they had met Her Majesty and what she was like.
 “Does the Queen smell of wee?” he delicately queried, referring to her age.’

 A decade on, and this is a tweet from O’Brien:

-Not being a psycho-analyst, I don’t really know what to make of this recurring motif in his work.
+Not being a psycho-analyst, I don’t really know what to make of this recurring motif in his work of elderly incontinence.